Managers

 Results

-Despite the strong absolute returns generated by Davis Financial Fund in 2023, we continue to view our holdings, particularly our bank positions, as quite attractively valued—a conviction we supported during the year by allocating additional fund capital to them.
-Our eight largest U.S. bank holdings are valued in aggregate at 1.5x tangible book value.
-These companies are expected to earn a 14% ROE in 2023.8 Admittedly, these banks probably “over-earned” modestly this year as credit has yet to normalize fully and average interest spreads were wide.
+Despite the strong absolute returns generated by DFF in 2023 and so far in 2024, we continue to view our holdings, particularly our bank positions, as quite attractively valued.
+Our eight-largest U.S. bank holdings9 are valued in aggregate at 1.7x tangible book value.
+These companies are expected to earn a 14% return on equity (ROE) in 202410 and would be earning higher returns if their fixed rate assets were reflected at market yields, although these banks arguably are “over-earning” modestly as credit has yet to normalize fully.
 But we believe this group should be able to earn a mid-teens ROE on average and over time.

 Conclusion